bquangDinh/Face-Detection/README.md

 Next thing is build your encoding file which is extracted from your database.
-It's very necessary to do a lot of thing.
+It's very necessary to do a lot of things.

 There are two ways to do that and it's very simple